 What frame rate should I use for different types of videos?

-For cinematic content, a frame rate of 24 fps is ideal, while action scenes benefit from 60 fps to ensure smooth playback, keeping viewer engagement high.
+A frame rate of 24 fps is ideal for cinematic content, while action scenes benefit from 60 fps to ensure smooth playback and keep viewer engagement high.

 How can Heroic Shorts benefit my video creation process?

-Heroic Shorts simplifies creating automated video shorts, saving time while delivering impressive results across various platforms, making it easier to share engaging content.
+Heroic Shorts simplifies creating automated video shorts, saving time while delivering impressive results across various platforms.
+This makes it easier to share engaging content.

 How do I know which export settings to choose?